-We talked to Jaume Monserrat, CEO & Co-founder of Dingus on how they accompany hotels in their business strategy through innovation and technology and here is what he said about it.
+Jaume Monserrat, CEO & Co-founder of Dingus tells us how they support hotels in their business strategy through innovation and technology.

 First of all, how are you and your family doing in these COVID-19 times?